Dragon-Wonder/Experimental-Platformer-AI/README.md

 ### SDL Library

 In order to run the program properly you will need to download SDL2-2.0.4 or higher (SDL-2.0.3 has issues that cause the program not to run correctly.
 You NEED 2.0.4).
+You will also need SDL2 TTF library, and SDL2 Images library

 A link for SDL2 can be found [here] (https://www.libsdl.org/tmp/download-2.0.php).

+A link for SDL2 TTF can be found [here] (https://www.libsdl.org/projects/SDL_ttf/).

+A link for SDL2 Images can be found [here] (https://www.libsdl.org/projects/SDL_image/).

 You will want to download the Runtime Binaries (if you have windows I recommend 32 bit over 64 bit; even if you have a 64 bit computer).

 If you are running the version in the release tab you WILL need the 32 bit version because that it how I compile it.

+I have also included copies of the 32 bit Runtime binaries in the releases.
+You can just download these if you don't know what you're doing and you're on Windows.

+You will also need to download and extract the Images.rar file provided in the release tab.

 When all is said and done you should have the following files in your folder.
 (Also note that you should be able to put the dll files in your C drive).

-You will also need to download and extract the Images.rar file provided in the release tab.

 ```
 FolderName\
 FolderName\Platformer-Experiment.exe
 FolderName\SDL2.dll
-FolderName\Images\coin.bmp
-FolderName\Images\error.bmp
-FolderName\Images\monster.bmp
-FolderName\Images\player.bmp
-FolderName\Images\pole.bmp
-FolderName\Images\sky.bmp
-FolderName\Images\wall.bmp
+FolderName\SDL2_ttf.dll
+FolderName\SDL2_image.dll
+FolderName\libfreetype-6.dll
+FolderName\zlib1.dll
+FolderName\libpng16-16.dll
+FolderName\Images\coin.png
+FolderName\Images\error.png
+FolderName\Images\monster.png
+FolderName\Images\player.png
+FolderName\Images\pole.png
+FolderName\Images\sky.png
+FolderName\Images\wall.png
 ```

 ### Windows